-On the basis of available evidence, ANZFA considers that food derived from glyphosate-tolerant corn line GA21 is as safe for human consumption as food from conventionally produced corn varieties and therefore recommends that the Australian Food Standards Code be amended to give approval to the use of this food in Australia and New Zealand.

-In accordance with the current Standard A18, ANZFA proposes that, as corn line GA21 is equivalent in terms of its nutritional and compositional properties to its conventional counterpart, labelling of this food is not required.
-Food derived from glyphosate-tolerant corn will, however, be required to comply with the proposed new labelling provisions once the standard is revised.
+ANZFA considers that food derived from glyphosate-tolerant corn line GA21 is as safe for human consumption as food from conventionally produced corn varieties and is therefore proposing an amendment to the Australian Food Standards Code to give approval to this food.
+Based on the data submitted in the present application and in accordance with the current Standard A18, ANZFA proposes that, as corn line GA21 is equivalent in terms of its nutritional and compositional properties to its conventional counterpart, labelling of this food is not required.
+Food derived from glyphosate-tolerant corn will, however, be required to comply with any new labelling provisions of the standard.